11/2015 R. Kwas Revisions On-Going. [Comments Added]

 Another form of Torque can occur, when on an otherwise open two lane highway, some SOB in the left lane paces the truck in the right lane at 50mph, effectively creating a rolling roadblock.

 State Law (in Connecticut, and left-Hand Drive countries that is):

 External material sources are attributed.
-Otherwise, this article is Copyright © 2001-2016.
+Otherwise, this article is Copyright © 2001-2021.
 Ronald Kwas.
 The terms Volvo and Craftsman are used for reference only.
 I have no affiliation with either of these companies other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here.
-The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, at the readers discretion.
+The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, or worshipped, at the readers discretion!
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles!